This is a list of frequently asked questions on passenger vehicles (excluding heavy-duty vehicles, such as trucks and buses).

 Regarding consumer information of CO2 emissions, the Commission is currently evaluating the car labelling Directive, which already requires information on these emissions to be provided to consumers.

-For more information see the website of DG CLIMA.
+For more information see the website of the Directorate-General for Climate Action.

 EU rules do not only limit emissions by cars but also establish objectives for air quality which are constantly monitored and enforced.
 The Commission adopted a Clean Air Policy Package in December 2013, consisting of: